inesuribeb/Byte-Bites/README.md

 ## 🌟 Features

-- **Form-based search**: Allows users to search for recipes based on ingredients.
+- **Form-based search**: Allows users to find personalized recipes by answering questions about diets, preferences, calorie restrictions, type of meal, and more.
 - **Recommendations**: Generates recipe recommendations based on predefined criteria.
 - **Query search**: Users can enter their own query to search for specific recipes.
 - **Connection to the Edamame API**: Retrieves and displays recipes in real-time from the Edamame API.